-The District's goal for residential use is 507.5 gallons per day per equivalent residential unit (GPD/ERU).
-Currently for 2022, our residential customers averaged 492 GPD/ERU which is a savings of 1.1 million gallons of water this year.
+The District's goal for residential use is 676.5 gallons per day per equivalent residential unit (GPD/ERU).
+Currently for 2022, our residential customers averaged 654 GPD/ERU which is a savings of over 1.1 million gallons of water this year.
 This entire system has been replaced with radio read meters which we now read monthly and year around.
-These meters also give leak alarms for District staff to follow up with customers on each month.
+These meters also notify District staff of low and high leak alarms which are used to follow up with customers each month.
 By reading meters 12 times a year, prompt leak detection, and showing historical usage on online water bills, customers can identify and correct high usage issues faster.
 We feel that these factors have contributed to the savings we've seen so far.
 Our goal is to continue to notify high users and continue to educate customers on water conservation.

-SUPPLY SIDE GOAL: Reduce the District's Average Distribution System Leakage Below 9.5% for the Next 6 Years Our average is currently 3.4%, so we were able to meet our goal this year.
-Annually, the District sets aside a budget specifically for leak detection services and equipment.
-We will continue to be aggressive with early detection and repairs to maintain our goal for years to come.
+SUPPLY SIDE GOAL: Reduce the District's Average Distribution System Leakage Below 9.5% for the Next 6 Years Our average is currently 4.9%, so we were able to meet our goal.
+Annually, the District sets aside a budget specifically for leak detection services and equipment which led to the discovery and repair of a 1" service line that was leaking this year.
+We will continue to be aggressive with early leak detection and repairs to maintain our goal for years to come.